gaixen/CredTech/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the APACHE License - see the LICENSE file for details.

-## Contact

-For questions about the academic methodology or implementation:

-- Email: [your-email]
-- LinkedIn: [your-linkedin]
-- Research Gate: [your-researchgate]

 ---